-Reykjavik/Isafjordur, Iceland, June 20, 2011 — Kerecis Limited, the emerging tissue-regeneration company, today announced that its Chairman G. Fertram Sigurjonsson will make a presentation at Elsevier’s IN3 East Investor Conference in Boston (Wednesday, June 22, 8:35 a.m., Hyatt Regency Boston).
+Reykjavik/Isafjordur, Iceland, June 20, 2011 — Kerecis Limited, the emerging tissue-regeneration company, today announced that its founder and CEO G. Fertram Sigurjonsson will make a presentation at Elsevier’s IN3 East Investor Conference in Boston (Wednesday, June 22, 8:35 a.m., Hyatt Regency Boston).

 Kerecis, which recently raised $ 1 million interim financing, is looking to close up to USD $4.3 million by the last quarter of 2011.
 The money would be used to complete clinical trials of its patent-pending, marine-derived, tissue-regeneration product, which has applications across multiple medical-device sectors including wound care and abdominal wall reconstruction.